 If you are convicted of Driving Under the Influence (DUI) or Driving While Intoxicated (DWI) in Washington, D.C. or Virginia, you face jail time, fines, and the suspension of your driver's license.
 However, if you hold a professional license, your livelihood could be at stake.
 Not all professional licenses are affected by a conviction, but in some cases, you may lose your ability to work in your profession.
-If you have been charged with DUI or DWI, you need an aggressive defense attorney from S.L.
-England, PLLC, to protect your future.
+If you have been charged with DUI or DWI, you need an aggressive defense attorney to protect your future.
+S.L.
+England, PLLC, is ready to help.

 Doctor DUI or DWI